 - Flip your mattresses and wash your pillows.

 - Check your home and auto emergency kits to make sure you’re prepared for a storm or power outage.

 - Replace air filters to help ensure heating and air conditioning systems are running efficiently.

-- Deep clean anything that doesn’t get cleaned as part of your regular routine, like the oven.
+- Deep clean anything that isn’t part of your regular cleaning routine, like the oven.

-And—while you’re at it—use these biannual blips in the passage of time as reminders to take care of anything else that’s important to you.
-Even if the adjustment is difficult for you, you can take a moment to be thankful that at least you’re not being awakened by the blast of a cannon.
+And—while you’re at it—use these biannual blips in the passage of time as reminders to take care of other things that are important to you.
+Even if the adjustment is difficult for you, be thankful that at least you’re not being awakened by the blast of a cannon.